 There are several ways to assemble a hardcover book.
 On some book projects, the pages are gathered and sewn together with strong thread before the cover is attached.
-On other projects, the pages are glued together near the spinal edge before the cover is applied.
-The production method is largely dependent upon the order quantity and the budget of the project.
+On other projects, the pages are glued together near the spinal edge before applying the cover.
+The production method largely depends upon the order quantity and the project budget.

 Hardcover Binding Applications & Uses